Final report for ONC23-119

 Project Outcomes

 This project has helped the local farmer cooperators to apply and test compost/vermicast extract at field scale on their own farms, and has allowed us to share the story of the process and how to do it with other growers in the area who have been interested and asked questions.
-The results from this year have also shown that there is alot more to be figured out with methods, application rates, and crop fertility, and that the extract is not a silver bullet to reducing fertilizer requirements, but will take some further finessing to figure out when, where, and how the applications will benefit crop production and soil health.
+The results have also shown that there is a lot more to be figured out with methods, application rates, and crop fertility, and that the extract is not a silver bullet to reducing fertilizer requirements, but will take some further finessing to figure out when, where, and how the applications will benefit crop production and soil health.

 Beef and Wheat/Soybean/Corn/Sunflower/Pea farmer cooperator, Red Lake Falls, MN - [We] had made a bioreactor in a previous year, but didn't really know how to, or dedicate the resources to applying it in order to test it.
 We also didn't test the biology present in the bioreactor we had, so didn't have confidence anything was there, or if there was any bad biology in the compost.
 Making the compost was labor-intensive, but determining how to use and apply the compost extract was a skill that was daunting for us without the help this grant provided.